oh2mp/deskcade/README.md

 ## Directories:

 ### buildroot
-  - Contains things to create buildroot image and other OS related files.
+  - Contains OS related things eg. [buildroot](https://buildroot.org/) config etc.

 ### script
   - Contains several utilities for setup and maintenance.

 ### config
-  - Contains my advmame config files.
-These are of course just for information and might not be suitable for your project.
+  - Contains my advmame config files from /home/pi/.advance These are of course just for information and might not be suitable for your project.

 ### util
-  - Everything to put under .advance/util directory.
+  - Everything to put under /home/pi/.advance/util directory.
 The directory contains scripts that are run by fake emulator "util".